Tait (train): Conversions and alterations

 Incomplete trailer car 441T was converted to experimental trailer car 201BT in 1950 with double width sliding doors to test design features for the Harris train.
 Later, a new 441T was constructed.

 In 1958 class designation on the suburban network was abolished, with all painted indications of former First- and Second-class ticketing requirements painted over within two days; it took a little while longer to standardise all seating, and until that happened there were stories of passengers rushing to the former first-class trailer cars for the more comfortable seating.

 Four motor cars were converted to double ended motors in 1968–1970 and renumbered 470M to 473M.
 These were mainly used on the Hurstbridge and Alamein routes.

 From the mid-1970s the cost of replacing damaged glass windows was becoming prohibitive, and so one in three windows was sheeted over, with plywood on the inside and painted steel on the outside.
 Some carriages were also fitted with communication doors and/or diaphragms allowing staff and passengers to walk between carriages, particularly on two-carriage trains.

 "Smoking" carriages were abolished in 1978.

-447M was converted to an overhead inspection car in 1980.
+447M was converted to an overhead inspection car in 1980 to be used mixed with the Harris Greaser unit, usually with two D type louvre vans between the carriage to transition between the couplings of the Harris and Tait.
+As newer rolling stock featuring graphite pantograph strips eliminated the need for overhead lubrication and track lubrication was converted to manual oiling, 1447M gradually became redundant.
+It remained stored at Newport Workshops until 2008 until it was scrapped along with many other pieces of rollingstock during the clean out of the Newport 'Rotten Road'.